WarBringerLT/PythonLoggingSimplifier/README.md

 # Python Logging Simplifier
-It will automatically create log folder, create log file, and insert and add all data.
+It will automatically create log folder, create log file, and append all logs.
-Basically it will handles the heavy work, while leaves the blazing fast performance.
+Basically it handles the heavy lifting, while leaving blazing fast performance.
 Works really fast, takes almost no memory and is very simple yet advanced and scalable.
-The actual script itself consists of less than 90 lines - very **simple** and **robust**, making it **very efficient**.
+The actual script itself consists of less than 90 lines - very **simple** and **robust**, making it **very efficient**. **THERE IS ALSO STRIPPED VERSION AVAILABLE** Removed Comments, Polished Code, Shortened Lines - **ALL UNDER 50 LINES OF CODE** - AMAZING IF YOU ASK ME :))

-"ifprint" variable is not required, as by default it is set to **True**, meaning all messages sent through logging command will end up printed on end-user's screen.
-It can be toggled to **False** to be logged in the file quietly with no output. *(e.g. for back-end logging)*
+"ifprint" parameter is not required, as by default it is set to **True**, meaning all messages sent through logging command will end up printed on end-user's screen.
+It can be toggled to **False** to be logged in the file quietly with no screen-output. *(e.g. for back-end logging)*

-**THERE IS ALSO STRIPPED VERSION AVAILABLE** Removed Comments, Polished Code, Shortened Lines - **ALL UNDER 50 LINES OF CODE** - AMAZING IF YOU ASK ME :))

 **TO INSTALL:**
 - Download 'logger.py' file (or logger_stripped.py)